VectorRobotics/odin_ros_driver/README.md

 **Reason**

-Mostly common on ros2 environment and connected to complex network environment, such as office wifi & ethernet.
-ROS2 default to broadcast, and complex network environment will cause ros2 publish to block, leading to device disconnection.
+Mostly common on ROS2 environment when connected to complex network environment, such as office wifi & ethernet.
+ROS2 defaults to broadcast, and complex network environment will cause ROS2 publish to block, leading to device disconnection.

 **Resolution**

-If cross-device communication is not required, please restrict ros2 to localhost only with:
+If cross-device communication is not required, please restrict ROS2 to localhost only with:
 ```shell
 export ROS_LOCALHOST_ONLY=1
 ```

 If cross-device communication is required, please simplify the network environment as much as possible.
 Mini local network with only required devices is recommended.

-### 5.9 ROS Driver died immediately after stream started
+### 5.9 ROS2 Driver died immediately after stream started

 **Error Message**

 ```shell
 Device ready and streams activated